 Moderator: Ms. Bieber, Math Faculty Member

 The Young Republicans of Ursuline Academy educates students about the Republican Party, helps students understand the importance of politics in America and encourages students to talk about current events in relation to the Republican Party.
 Membership is open to all students.
-The club meets twice a month.
+The club meets once a month.